aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 #### Monitoring & Operations

-The `ConstructHub` construct will provision a CloudWatch dashboard and a set of alarms to help have an overview of the system's operational health:
+The `ConstructHub` construct will provision a CloudWatch dashboard and a set of alarms to help have an overview of the system's operational health.
+As much as possible those monitoring characteristics should be encoded in the form of common patterns that can be applied in other contexts than the Construct Hub (e.g: these could be made into a dedicated constructs library):

 - **CloudFront Distribution**:
   - `Sum` of `Requests`: total traffic served by the website